MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/live-multiplayer-intro.md

 Xbox Multiplayer Manager does not implement a networking or chat layer.
 MPM is designed as a flexible but simplified and consolidated multiplayer management API for your game paired with a secure networking layer implemented via Windows.Networking.XboxLive.

-In-game communication can be added with the [Game Chat 2](chat/live-game-chat-2-overview.md) API or through XIM Chat Reservations.
+In-game communication can be added with the [Game Chat](chat/live-chat-nav.md) API or through XIM Chat Reservations.
 The networking and Game Chat 2 APIs are documented in the Xbox One XDK and the Xbox Live Platform Extensions SDK.